Eastern Roman army: Limitanei

 The limitanei garrisoned fortifications along the borders of the Roman Empire.
 They were lower-status and lower-paid than the comitatenses and palatini.
 The nature of the limitanei changed considerably between their introduction in the 3rd or 4th century and their disappearance in the 6th or 7th century.
 In the 4th century, the limitanei were professional soldiers, and included both infantry and cavalry as well as river flotillas, but after the 5th century they were part-time soldiers, and after the 6th century they were unpaid militia.
+The limitanei between the 4th and 6th centuries were commanded by a duke (duces).
+Dukes essentially controlled private armies which operated separately from the imperial army.
+However, during the 6th century the power wielded by these dukes diminished meaning that many of the limitanei became part-time soldiers who supported their income usually through agricultural labour.
 The role of the limitanei appears to have included garrisoning frontier fortifications, operating as border guards and customs police, and preventing small-scale raids.

 Recruitment

-Although the East Roman army sometimes turned to conscription it usually relied on volunteer soldiers.
+Although the Eastern Roman army sometimes turned to conscription it usually relied on volunteer soldiers.
 Shortages of money, rather than of manpower, usually limited recruitment.